History of Organization

-The Maine Association of Nurse Anesthetists was established in 1956.
+The Maine Association of Nurse Anesthetists (MeANA) was established in 1956.
 The idea for an association was conceived by a small group of nurse anesthetists at the Maine Medical Center in Portland, Maine.

+The first meeting was held on September 30, 1956.
 The small group was very optimistic concerning the Maine Association.
 Through the help of the AANA, the group grew.
-In the 1956-1957 period there were 24 active members and 7 inactive members.
-The Maine Association now became the 42nd state to be organized and recognized.
+In the 1956-67 period there were 24 active members and 7 inactive members.
+MeANA became the 42nd state to be organized and recognized.

 In 2022, the organization changed their name to the Maine Association of Nurse Anesthesiology.

 As of October 2022, MeANA is comprised of 354 members!

 MEANA Past Presidents